What you can still monitor in the Valley of the Sun

 Are any Phoenix area police agencies still open?

-Unfortunately, no. All major police departments in the Phoenix metropolitan area—including Phoenix, Mesa, Scottsdale, Tempe, Gilbert, Chandler, Glendale, and Peoria—have fully encrypted their communications.
+No. All major police departments in the Phoenix metro — including Phoenix, Mesa, Scottsdale, Tempe, Gilbert, Chandler, Glendale, and Peoria — have fully encrypted their communications.
 Some fire departments maintain partial accessibility.

 What scanner do I need for Phoenix?